Docetaxel and Degarelix in Treating Patients with Newly Diagnosed Metastatic Prostate Cancer

 - Histological or cytological diagnosis of adenocarcinoma of the prostate

-- Metastatic disease identified via radiographic assessment by computed tomography (CT) scans of the chest, abdomen, pelvis, and nuclear bone scan; magnetic resonance imaging (MRI) may be used if deemed necessary by the investigator; more specifically, patients must have at least one of the following at time of study enrollment: * Any visceral metastases identified by CT scans or MRI * Site(s) of bony metastasis identified by nuclear bone scan, MRI, and/or CT scan * Lymph node based disease not considered to be within a single radiation therapy port (e.g. at or above the aortic bifurcation)
+- Metastatic disease identified via radiographic assessment by computed tomography (CT) scans of the chest, abdomen, pelvis, and nuclear bone scan; magnetic resonance imaging (MRI) may be used if deemed necessary by the investigator; the CT portion of PET-CT can be used for inclusion in place of dedicated CT chest, abdomen, and pelvis as long as any non-bony lesions of concern are felt by the investigator to be adequately assessed with this imaging; subsequent imaging on protocol should be with dedicated CT chest, abdomen, pelvis unless there are convincing rationale for repeat PET-CT (a bone scan is still required); more specifically, patients must have at least one of the following at time of study enrollment: * Any visceral metastases identified by CT scans, MRI or PET-CT * Site(s) of bony metastasis identified by nuclear bone scan, MRI, PET-CT and/or CT scan * Lymph node based disease not considered to be within a single radiation therapy port (e.g. at or above the aortic bifurcation)

 - Non-castrate testosterone level, > 50 ng/dl, at study enrollment